Concord District Court Criminal Defense Attorney

 Common Charges

-OUI (M.G.L. c.
-90, § 24): Route 2 and Route 2A are the primary OUI enforcement corridors in this jurisdiction, with Massachusetts State Police and local departments conducting regular patrols.
-The Middlesex DA prosecutes OUI charges with the same firmness in Concord as at the larger Middlesex courts — there is no informal resolution.
-A first conviction carries up to 2.5 years, a $500–$5,000 fine, and a one-year license suspension independent of any RMV action.
+Route 2 and Route 2A are the primary OUI enforcement corridors in this jurisdiction, with Massachusetts State Police and local departments conducting regular patrols.
+The Middlesex DA prosecutes OUI charges with the same firmness in Concord as at the larger Middlesex courts.
+There is no informal resolution.
+A first conviction carries up to 2.5 years, a fine of $500 to $5,000, and a one-year license suspension independent of any RMV action.
 For the professionals and executives who make up a significant share of Concord’s OUI defendants, the license suspension and the CORI entry are often more damaging than the criminal penalty itself.
 Defense covers the stop, field sobriety test administration, and Draeger Alcotest 9510 calibration records.
-See: Massachusetts OUI License Suspensions.
+See Massachusetts OUI License Suspensions.

-Domestic Violence (M.G.L. c.
-265, § 13M; M.G.L. c.
-265, § 13A): Middlesex County’s no-drop domestic policy applies here.
-In Concord’s communities, domestic assault charges frequently arise in the context of active divorce and custody proceedings — the criminal charge and the 209A order are both filed simultaneously with family court motions.
+Middlesex County’s no-drop domestic violence policy applies here.
+In Concord’s communities, domestic assault charges frequently arise in the context of active divorce and custody proceedings, with the criminal charge and the 209A order filed simultaneously alongside family court motions.
 The prosecution proceeds regardless of the complainant’s cooperation.
-A conviction triggers the Lautenberg Amendment firearms disability — a significant consequence in communities with high firearms ownership rates — and mandatory licensing board reporting.
-See: A&B on a Family or Household Member; Strangulation Charges.
+A conviction triggers the Lautenberg Amendment firearms disability, a significant consequence in communities with high rates of lawful firearms ownership, and it triggers mandatory licensing board reporting as well.
+Because the criminal case, the restraining order, and the family court litigation move separately, anything said in one forum can be used in the others.
+Coordinating the defense across all three is essential, and it is a core part of Attorney Serpa’s domestic violence practice.
+See A&B on a Family or Household Member and Strangulation Charges.

-Drug Offenses (M.G.L. c.
-94C): Route 2 State Police enforcement generates possession charges in this jurisdiction.
-First-offense possession under § 34 is a misdemeanor; distribution and trafficking carry mandatory minimums.
+Route 2 State Police enforcement generates possession charges in this jurisdiction.
+First-offense possession under § 34 is a misdemeanor, while distribution and trafficking carry mandatory minimums.
 Defense covers the stop, the search, and the chain of custody.

 Professional License and Immigration Consequences

-The Concord jurisdiction’s professional employment base consists of tradespeople, technology experts, medical professionals, attorneys, and financial professionals who commute to Route 128 and Boston — makes professional license consequences a recurring issue at this court.
-The Board of Registration in Medicine, Board of Bar Overseers, and FINRA require disclosure of a conviction or CWOF in most circumstances.
-The goal for professional defendants here is to resolve the matter at the clerk-magistrate level — avoiding the arraignment entirely — rather than seeking a favorable plea.
-For non-citizens and visa holders, all proposed dispositions require immigration consequence review.
-See: Professional License Defense; Immigration Consequences.
+The Concord jurisdiction’s professional employment base includes tradespeople, technology experts, medical professionals, attorneys, and financial professionals who commute to Route 128 and Boston.
+That base makes professional license consequences a recurring issue at this court.
+The Board of Registration in Medicine, the Board of Bar Overseers, and FINRA require disclosure of a conviction or CWOF in most circumstances.
+The goal for licensed professionals here is to resolve the matter at the clerk-magistrate level, avoiding the arraignment entirely, rather than to seek a favorable plea.
+For non-citizens and visa holders, every proposed disposition requires immigration consequence review before it is accepted, because a resolution that looks favorable under state law can still carry removal or inadmissibility consequences.
+See Professional License Defense and Immigration Consequences.

 Client Reviews